-Dry rot is a type of fungi that attacks timber in order to feed, destroying the cellulose of the wood in the process.
+Dry rot is a type of fungi that attacks timber in order to feed, destroying the cellulose and lignin of the wood in the process.
 This results in weakening of the timber and if left unchecked, it can severely weaken the timber’s structural integrity.
 This may result in full replacement timber being required.

-Spores of dry rot germinate in the pores of the timber, resulting in vegetation that feeds upon the timber before spreading to produce the fruiting body.
+Spores of dry rot germinate in the pores of the timber, resulting in vegetation that feeds upon the timber before spreading to produce a fruiting body.
 This fruiting body will release more spores and the cycle will continue.

 Once identified, dry rot should be treated as quickly as possible to prevent further spreading and weakening of the affected timber.
-Dry rot has the ability to extend it’s domain rapidly in the right conditions.
-A not un-common experience.